Skip to content

 Group + Instance Commands

-A group is the scheduling unit (think Deployment); an instance is a single Minecraft server process scheduled into a group.
-These commands cover the CRUD on groups, day-to-day instance ops, and the crash-report viewer for post-mortems.
+A group is the scheduling unit (analogous to a Deployment); an instance is a single Minecraft server process scheduled into a group.
+This page documents every prexorctl group, prexorctl instance, and prexorctl crash subcommand: its arguments, flags, the request it issues, and its JSON shape.

 prexorctl group